 A forecast that is initialized with a strong polar vortex tends to maintain a strong polar vortex and produces fewer SSWs compared to a forecast with an initially weak polar vortex.
-Moreover, forecasts that do not start with ten consecutive days of positive u60 are discarded by default.
-Thus, if the polar vortex in the real atmosphere is already easterly at the initialization time or is predicted to become easterly within the first ten days, such forecasts will not contribute any events to the analysis.
-This can be illustrated by the example of the 2009th SSW (24 January 2009, see Butler et al., 2017).
-The event had low predictability at lead times longer than 8 days (Karpechko, 2018).
-Before the event, between end of December 2008 and mid-January 2009, the polar vortex was exceptionally strong, leading to an only marginal SSW probability in the forecasts and suggesting that the event itself was unlikely given the prevailing dynamics1.
-As a result, 2008/09 shows the lowest number of SSWs: In the first winter half up to initialization dates around mid-January, hardly any events were predicted due to the relatively strong polar vortex.
-Later, forecasts predicting the real atmosphere SSW only did so at less than +10 day lead time, such that those events are discarded.
-Later initializations up to mid-February are excluded, because these do not predict persistent positive u60 within the first 10 days lead time, due to the preceding SSW.
-As a result, winter season 2008/09 contributes only 64 (UKMO: 22) p-SSWs to the analysis, and at 23% (UKMO: 41%), the approximated SSW probability is the smallest in the period considered.
+Moreover, forecasts that do not start with 10 consecutive days of positive u60 are discarded by default.
+Thus, if the polar vortex in the real atmosphere is already easterly at the initialization time or is predicted to become easterly within the first 10 d, such forecasts will not contribute any events to the analysis.
+This can be illustrated by the example of the 2009 SSW (24 January 2009; see Butler et al., 2017).
+The event had low predictability at lead times longer than 8d (Karpechko, 2018).
+Before the event, between the end of December 2008 and mid-January 2009, the polar vortex was exceptionally strong, leading to an only marginal SSW probability in the forecasts and suggesting that the event itself was unlikely given the prevailing dynamics1.
+As a result, 2008/09 shows the lowest number of SSWs: in the first winter half up to initialization dates around mid-January, hardly any events were predicted due to the relatively strong polar

+1This also seems consistent with the interpretation of this event as falling under the category of self-induced resonance, which requires conditions (e.g., vortex geometry) to be "just right" (see discussion in Albers and Birner, 2014). vortex.
+Later, forecasts predicting the real-atmosphere SSW only did so at less than +10 d lead time, such that those events are discarded.
+Later initializations up to mid-February are excluded because these do not predict persistently positive u60 within the first 10 d lead time, due to the preceding SSW.
+As a result, the winter season 2008/09 contributes only 64 (UKMO: 22) p-SSWs to the analysis, and at 23 % (UKMO: 41 %), the approximated SSW probability is the smallest in the period considered.